Growing sales for the mission-driven company by selling on Amazon Business.

 Ultimately, the more revenue the company generates, the more resources it can devote to helping people.

 “We have the opportunity to serve more people who are blind or visually impaired,” says Monteferrante.
-“And empower them to hold a job, raise a family, have a career, and continue to live the most productive and inspiring life they can.”
+“And help them along their path to living the most productive and fulfilling life they can.”